My Magic Pet Morphle

-My Magic Pet Morphle (also known as Morphle) is a preschool animated series created in 2011 by Dutch animator Arthur van Merwijk.
-Produced by YouTube channel Morphle TV, which was acquired by Moonbug Entertainment in 2018 and announced in February 2019 that the series premiered on Netflix on January 10, 2019.
-The show is about a girl named Mila and her magic pet Morphle (who has autism) who can transform his appearance at Mila's will, and teaches themes of friendship, problem-solving and creativity to its preschool audience.
+My Magic Pet Morphle, also known as Morphle, is a fantasy animated children's TV series created and conceptualized by animator Arthur van Merwijk in 2011.
+Produced by YouTube channel Morphle TV, which was acquired by Moonbug Entertainment in 2018 and announced in February 2019, the series premiered on Netflix on January 10, 2019.
+The show is about a human girl named Mila and her magic pet Morphle who can transform his appearance at Mila's will, and teaches themes of friendship, problem-solving and creativity to its preschool audience.

 Morphle is hosted on digital platforms including Netflix, Apple TV+, Hulu and Amazon Prime Video.
-Van Merwijk maintains creative oversight of the show and works with the production team in Amsterdam.